 Digital twins are virtual reflections of physical objects used for modeling purposes.
 While the concept might sound like something out of a science fiction novel, the truth is that digital twins are not only in use today but are actually becoming more widely adopted every year.

-In this article, you’ll learn more about what digital twins are, their different types, how they’re used in the real world today, and their benefits for businesses.
+In this article, you’ll learn more about what digital twins are, the different types of them in use today, how they’re used in the real world, and their benefits for businesses.

 A digital twin is a virtual representation of a real-world object or system used to digitally model performance, identify inefficiencies, and design solutions to improve its physical counterpart.